Intermodalics/ros2in1_demo/README.md

 installation, the latest in Ubuntu Focal on which `ros:noetic` is based.

-The combination of Ubuntu Focal with ROS 1 noetic and ROS 2 galactic is the most updated that can be used to work with an installation from sources.
+The combination of Ubuntu Focal with ROS 1 noetic and ROS 2 galactic is the most updated that can be used to work with an installation from `*.deb` binaries.
 However, this combination is already outdated compared to the current state of development of ROS 2.